MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-outlook.md

 You must manually sign in to your CRM in the following cases:

-- If you are using Dynamics 365 environment and have signed out of your CRM from Copilot for Sales
+- If you're using Dynamics 365 environment and have signed out of your CRM from Copilot for Sales

-- If you are using Salesforce CRM
+- If you're using Salesforce CRM

 You can use basic capabilities of Copilot for Sales without signing in to your CRM.
 However, to use all the advanced capabilities of Copilot for Sales, you must sign in to your CRM.